justinmk/notes/delicious.md

 20200525
-"You and Your Research" Richard Hamming http://www.cs.virginia.edu/~robins/YouAndYourResearch.html tag="engineering science academia university study research invention innovation"
+"You and Your Research" Richard Hamming http://www.cs.virginia.edu/~robins/YouAndYourResearch.html tag="productivity engineering science academia university study research invention innovation"
 > When you are famous it is hard to work on small problems.
 This is what did
 > Shannon in. ...
 The great scientists often make this error.
 They fail to
 > continue to plant the little acorns from which the mighty oak trees grow. ...